mustafabayar/immo_trakt/README.md

 ```

 Just do what the message says and run it again.

+If you see any problem regarding the code such as parsing error etc., please open an issue and I will work on it as soon as I can.

 ## [License](#license)
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details